 - pain and suffering.

 Even if you were partly at fault, you can usually still recover some type of compensation in these cases.
-Though the total amount will get reduced in accordance with California’s rules on comparative negligence.
+Though the total amount will be reduced in accordance with California’s rules on comparative negligence.

 - it is illegal to open a door to impede a motorcyclist,